-Born in Ireland, Arthur Morrow arrived in Auckland in 1861 having trained for the Royal Marines and as a surveyor.
+Born in Ireland, Arthur Morrow arrived in Tāmaki Makaurau in 1861, having trained for the Royal Marines and as a surveyor.
 His skills as a draughtsman are evident.
 He eventually rose to become Colonel of the Volunteers in the Waikato War following General Cameron’s long delayed advance south in July 1863.
-Thereafter he was to work in the Government Survey Office for many years.
+Thereafter, he was to work in the Government Survey Office for many years.

 Lieutenant Colonel Morrow retained his military title and a vigorous interest in military matters.
-In April 1914 he attended the fiftieth anniversary unveiling of a monument at Ōrākau, scene of the final battle of the Waikato War.
-In 1933, then in his nineties, he presented before an audience of gentlemen including the Governor-General, Lord Bledisloe, a paper on the Defence of Auckland.
+In April 1914, he attended the 50th anniversary unveiling of a monument at Ōrākau, scene of the final battle of the Waikato War.
+In 1933, then in his 90s, he presented before an audience of gentlemen including the Governor-General, Lord Bledisloe, a paper on the Defence of Auckland.
 He believed it vulnerable to attack and offered proposals for the city’s defence.

 Tirohanga Whānui: Views from the Past, Te Kōngahu Museum of Waitangi, 15 April to 15 September 2017

 Fletcher Trust Collection, purchased from John Leech Gallery, Tāmaki Makaurau